Genre: horror/psychological thriller. Length: 60 minutes

 After some research, I’d discovered the Greek myth of Tiresias, an oracle who appears in Homer’s The Odyssey, Sophocles’ Oedipus Rex and Euripides’ The Bacchae, in which different texts describe his encounter with the gods.
 In one story he stumbles across two snakes mating, which he kills, and then punished by Hera (The Goddess of women and marriage) by being transformed into a woman for seven years.
 In another, he is blinded by Athena (The Goddess of wisdom, craft and war) for spying on her bathing, and in a similar story he is blinded by Hera following an argument about men and sex with the God Zeus.

-In this sense, I find Amy’s actions to seduce and deceive the two men interesting, in that she has an opportunity to use the scissors to castrate Jack, but chooses to pleasure him instead, showing him as weak and childlike.
-Ironically in the climax, he is humiliated and oblivious to the knowledge that Amy has taken control and the threat defeated.
+In this sense, I find Amy’s actions to seduce and deceive the two abducters interesting, in that she has an opportunity to use the scissors to hurt Jesse, but chooses to pleasure her instead, showing her as weak and childlike.
+Ironically in the climax, she is humiliated and oblivious to the knowledge that Amy has taken control and the threat defeated.
 Her ability to manipulate the men and hide her weapons, which ultimately prove as lethal as her sexuality, reminds me of Athena, especially since she blinds Terry to immasculate him.
 An interesting coincidence was the name ‘Terry’, which resembles ‘Tiresias’, and also in a general sense relating to the structure, Amy and the audience possess a knowledge (the hidden knife) and power (sex, kindness) which Terry and Jack do not.
 Furthermore, in the horror genre itself, the female protagonist (Neve Campbell Scream, Jamie Lee Curtis Halloween and Jodie Foster Silence of the Lambs) is destined to overcome an omnipresent and metaphorical villian, an Oedipal symbol of childhood trauma, which is about confronting fear, and which the audience is expecting her to do, and which inevitably causes the male character’s masculinity to be doomed in the story.

 Synopsis ‘She is the girl’: